LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 8. Generate token for the cluster

-As mentioned, `rm ./group_vars/lx_cad/k8s-vault.yml` then
+As mentioned, `rm ./group_vars/lcn_cad/k8s-vault.yml` then

 ```
-./roles/k8s/files/scripts/token-vault.sh ./group_vars/lx_cad/k8s-vault.yml
+./roles/k8s/files/scripts/token-vault.sh ./group_vars/lcn_cad/k8s-vault.yml
 ```

-Note: `lx_cad` should be changed to a different name used for your service provider deployment.
+Note: `lcn_cad` should be changed to a different name used for your service provider deployment.

 9. Configure firewalld and nginx for hosts